KalaKit/KalaServer/readme.md

 # How to use

-Run 'KalaServer_example.exe' inside 'build-release/example' or 'build-debug/example' to start the example server made with KalaServer.
+Compile the project from source using the existing CMakeLists.txt at root by running 'build_all.bat' and then open 'KalaServer_example.exe' inside 'build-release/example' or 'build-debug/example' to start the example server made with KalaServer.

 how to get access locally:
 - local port: 8080